Home Page Site Map Useful Links Email Me Glossary Next Page

 The cult statue in this temple was far from Hellenistic in style, and it is not likely that the locals thought of her as Artemis, but the Hellenes happily incorporated her into the Olympian pantheon.
 So when more recent writers refer to "Diana of the Ephesians" they are making at least two jumps from the actuality: from "Lady of Ephesus" to Artemis, and from Artemis to Diana.
 The drawing on the right is of a coin of Claudius which shows the cult statue at Ephesus.
 (This image is from A Dictionary of Roman Coins and is out of copyright.)

-A matronly figure carrying a torch is likely to be Demeter (called Ceres by the Romans), who searched for her daughter in the underworld.
-This coin of Anazarbus in Cilicia is a bit ambiguous.
+A matronly figure carrying a torch is likely to be Demeter (identified with Ceres by the Romans), who searched for her daughter in the underworld.
+The coin of Anazarbus in Cilicia, on the near right, is a bit ambiguous.
 It shows either Demeter, or a local deity known as Artemis Perasia.
-She is accompanied by a lit torch, symbol of her role as bringer of light.
+She is accompanied by a lit torch, probably a symbol of her role as bringer of light.
 The local deity was archaic in origin, and this image wears a headdress of an obscure type which is probably local and traditional; but this is not the image of a cult statue and is more in the Hellenistic style.

 This bronze from Syracuse, 317-289 BCE, is a very Hellenic interpretation of Artemis compared with the older cult figures.
 The image of a beautiful yet somehow remote woman seems very romantic to us and has lost all connection with the wooden cult images of the ancestors.
 You can just see the huntress's arrow case behind her shoulder.
 The legend, ΣΩTEIPA, means "saviour."